 - Boil the potatoes by cutting the potatoes into 1.5-inch chunks and boil them for about 15 minutes or long enough for the potatoes to be cooked, yet firm.

 - Bake the potatoes whole at 425ºF for 45 minutes.
 Be sure to poke many holes in the potatoes before baking them.
 Remove potatoes from the oven and cut them (carefully) into 1.5 inch chunks.
+For a full tutorial, follow our baked potatoes in foil recipe.

 No matter how the potatoes are cooked, just be sure potatoes are cooked through enough that they will smash easily.